hwanglab/rnaseq_workshop/04_alignment.md

 ```

 Note: in the above alignments, we are treating each library as an independent data set.
 If you had multiple lanes of data for a single library, you could align them all together in one HISAT2 command.
-Similarly you might combine technical replicates into a single alignment run (perhaps after examining them and removing outliers...).
-To combine multiple lanes, you would provide all the read1 files as a comma separated list for the '-1' input argument, and then all read2 files as a comma separated list for the '-2' input argument, (where both lists have the same order) :
+Similarly, you might combine technical replicates into a single alignment run (perhaps after examining them and removing outliers...).
+To combine multiple lanes, you would provide all the read1 files as a comma-separated list for the '-1' input argument, and then all read2 files as a comma-separated list for the '-2' input argument, (where both lists have the same order) :
 You can also combine individual BAM files to merge a bam file.
 This is the approach we will take.

 ### HISAT2 Alignment Summary